Passports and Visas

 Semester and academic year students must register with Campus France before obtaining their long-term student visa.
 Summer students with American passports are exempt from this requirement.

-Next, for the regular service option, send an email to Campus France at applicationfileUSA@campusfrance.org with the mandatory subject line: “REGULAR SERVICE + LAST NAME + USXX-XXXXX” and send them the following:
+Next, email the required paperwork to Campus France USA.
+If you chose the regular service option, send an email to Campus France at applicationfileUSA@campusfrance.org with the mandatory subject line: “REGULAR SERVICE + LAST NAME + USXX-XXXXX” and send them the following:

 - The regular service cover page